work

 • “I’ve given a lot of thought to relocating to Chicago, but have decided this isn’t the right time for me to move.”

-• “I hadn’t realized until we talked how much admin work that position is responsible for, and I’m really looking for a role more focused on program work.”
+• “I hadn’t realized until we talked how much admin work the position is responsible for, and I’m really looking to focus on program work.”

 • “I’ve decided to accept a position with a different company.”